jkotlinski/durexforth/README.md

 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
 * Speed. durexForth should be at least as fast as Blazin' Forth.

-Non-goals:

-* Being the fastest possible C64 Forth.
-If you have a word that needs to be fast, the recommended approach is to first write it in Forth, then rewrite it using the in-built assembler.

 <img src=http://noname.c64.org/csdb/gfx/releases/75000/75456.png>